WPAmbrose/small_web_projects/README.md

-web_shenanigans
+Small web projects
 ===============

-Any and all one-page web projects, including HTML, CSS, Javascript, and other web technologies
+Any and all one-page web projects, including HTML, CSS, Javascript, and any other web technologies